davidgarywood/swiftui-router/README.md

 The example shows a login screen, which then opens up to a tab screen.
 We have routers for each area of flow in the app.

-In the example there is a 'god' struct called `Services`, which holds our dependencies.
-This means all ViewModels have access to all dependencies.
-Your mileage may vary, and it may make sense to atomise your dependencies and limit what your view models can access.
-I do tend to find this gives maximum flexibility.
+In the example there is an @Injectable PropertyWrapper which allows dependencies and global state to be imported via KeyPath to wherever they are needed.
+Dependencies are held in a static var in DependencyInjection.assembly, which effective gives us a singleton that can respond to whether we are in View Preview mode, or a real app.

-The ViewModel has to play "pass the parcel" with any dependencies.
+The ViewModel has to play "pass the parcel" with any global state.
 This decoupling is on purpose.
 It gives us flexibility to connect view models to different things, and to avoid tightly coupled code in our views.

 # Installing the Xcode templates